3 tablespoons olive oil

 freshly ground sea salt (optional)

-What to do:
+What to do

-- Brush a 33 x 23 cm (13 x 9 inch) baking sheet or tin with olive oil.
+Brush a 33x23cm baking tray or tin, with olive oil.

-- In a large bowl, sift the gluten-free flour with the xanthan gum then add the yeast, salt, onion seeds and dried oregano.
-When evenly mixed stir in the tomatoes.
+Sift the gluten-free flour with the xanthan gum then add the yeast, salt, onion seeds and dried oregano.

 Make a well in the centre of the flour and gradually stir in the water, egg and 1 tablespoon of the oil.
 Beat well by hand for 5 minutes.

 Spread the dough using a palette knife on to the prepared baking sheet or into the tin.

 Cover with oiled clingfilm and leave in a warm place for about 1 hour until the dough has doubled in size.

-- Meanwhile, pre-heat your oven to 220'C / 425'F/ Gas 7.
+Meanwhile, preheat your oven to 220 C / 425 F/ Gas 7.

 When your dough has risen, remove the clingfilm and evenly press the garlic slices and chopped rosemary and thyme in to the dough.

 Drizzle with the rest of the olive oil and bake for 25-30 minutes until firm and lightly browned, then top with a little freshly ground sea salt.